 Submissions by adults should:

-- Include photos of you now and from when you were thirteen (although photos aren’t absolutely necessary!)
+- Include photos of you now and from when you were a teen (although photos aren’t absolutely necessary!)

 - Typically, letters are addressed “To ________(your name)…” “Love/Blessings, ________…”